vaibhavb/box-ransomware-tools/README.md

-These set of tools help you with recovering ransomeware effects files from Box.
+These set of tools help you with recovering ransomware effects files from Box.
 These tools implement suggestions from [this Box article](https://support.box.com/hc/en-us/articles/360043694054-Ransomware)